 2. Fetch Rewards does all the work for you.

-Fetch Rewards is slightly different from other rebate apps.
-You don’t have to select any offers before you check out at the store.
+Fetch Rewards is slightly different from the other rebate apps because you don’t have to select any offers before you check out at the store.

-Cash out with as few as 3,000 points, which is equivalent to $3.
 Your cash-out options are limited to gift cards.
-However, there are more gift card options if you wait until you’ve reached 10,000+ points.
+However, there are more gift card options available if you wait until you’ve reached 10,000+ points.

 3. Cash out right away with the Coupons.com app.

-Coupons.com isn’t just for printing coupons anymore (but you still can if you want to).
+Coupons.com isn’t just for printing coupons anymore (but you can still do that if you want to).
 Instead, link your loyalty card or take a picture of your receipt to get cash back on a qualified purchase.
-Within 48 hours you’ll get your rebate.
+Typically, within a week, you’ll get your rebate.

-Coupons.com rebates are still manufacturer savings, so you can’t use a manufacturer coupon AND a Coupons.com rebate offer.
+The rebates on Coupons.com are still considered manufacturer savings, so you can’t use a manufacturer coupon AND a Coupons.com rebate offer.
 Look for new offers every day, but especially on Sunday.

 After shopping, tap “Redeem” to submit your receipt and get cash back sent automatically to your PayPal account.
 If you have a store card linked before you shop, you can skip submitting your receipts.